AngelMunoz/Hox/markdown/guides/declarative-shadow-dom.md

 You can learn more about Declarative Shadow DOM in this piece from the Chrome for Developers website: https://developer.chrome.com/docs/css-ui/declarative-shadow-dom

-An elemnt with Declarative Shadow DOM looks like the following
+An element with Declarative Shadow DOM looks like the following

 ```html
 <tag-name>